 Breakfast in Las Vegas is, for many, the most important meal of the day.
 After all, a hearty meal after a late night out on the town, or before a day of consumption is always a good idea.
-While there are an abundance of quality breakfast spots to chose from, two seem to attract the majority of fanfare on social media – Hash House a Go Go and Peppermill.
+While there’s an abundance of quality breakfast spots to choose from, two seem to attract the majority of fanfare on social media – Hash House a Go Go and Peppermill.

 Below, we’ll compare and contrast your options and mix in some pictures of recent meals purchased at both to help you decide where to eat.
 To be honest, it’s tough to go wrong.

 Related: Pastries in Las Vegas – Where to find ’em on the Strip.

 Hash House a Go Go offers a few locations in Las Vegas.
 The ones most commonly frequented by tourists are at LINQ on the Strip, and within Plaza on Fremont Street.